Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: ANN model framework

 \subsubsection{Loss Function (Gaussian NLL)}

 To train the heteroscedastic model, the Gaussian NLL loss function is considered, following the framework of likelihood estimation for heteroscedastic regression~\cite{Yuan2004DoublyPL, Le2005Heteroscedastic}.
-This loss function measures how probable the true target value of $\bar{y}_{\text{true}}$ (and its error $\delta y_{\text{err}}$) is, given the Gaussian distribution predicted by the model.
-The core of this method is the definition of the total variance ($\sigma^2_{\text{total}}$), which combines the known uncertainty from the data (experimental) and the learned uncertainty from the model.
-The total variance can be written as follows
+This loss function measures how probable the true target value of $\bar{y}_{\text{true}}$ given the Gaussian distribution predicted by the model.
+The core of this method is the definition of the total variance ($\Delta\sigma^2_{\text{total}}$), which combines the fixed uncertainty from the experimental data and the learned aleatoric uncertainty from the model.
+The total variance is defined as follows.